 The debate over the best wheel size for cycle touring frustrates me.
-I still see so many people who have specifically bought the wrong bike for the trip they are doing.
-Yes there’s a lot of options out there manufacturers aren’t helping by offering new wheels and new marketing opportunities, but it’s a straightforward choice.
-Although it isn’t as simple as it once was because the new niches developing are great fun.
-My bias is towards efficiency, covering the miles on good roads and tracks as easily as possibly so I can get somewhere new quicker and explore more.
-That is after all why I go touring.
+I see so many people who have gone out and bought the wrong bike for the trip they are doing so I hope this blog helps.
+Yes there are a lot of options out there and manufacturers aren’t helping by offering new wheels and new marketing opportunities every year.
+Granted it isn’t as simple as it once was because new cycling niches developed such as fat bikes and gravel bikes which are great fun.
+However for this analysis I should say my bias is towards efficiency, covering the miles on roads and rougher tracks as easily as possibly so I can get somewhere new and explore more.
+Getting somewhere new is after all why I go touring.

 There are 6 main bike wheel sizes you could use and a new one seems to appear each year;